patrickmineault/codebook/decoupled.myst.md

     return counts
 ```

-However, the root of the problem is that we can have multiple space characters one after the other - this is what creates empty words.
+However, the root of the problem is that there can be multiple space characters next to each other - this creates empty words.
 One solution is to replace multiple spaces with one space.
 With regular expressions, this can be done in one line:

 ```python
 import collections